-Student Representative Policy
+Student Representatives Policy

-Student representatives are part of the first and largest tier of the representation system provided by
+are part of the first and largest tier of the representation system provided by

 the Studentsí Union and the University of Essex.
 Student representatives

 feed-back directly to University staff on academic issues, typically through

-Student Staff Liaison Committees
+Student Staff Liaison Committees (SSLCs), ensuring that

-its education provision and the promotion and protection of student welfare.
+education provision and the promotion and protection of student welfare.